Clinical Evaluation support on various levels

 Clinical Evaluation is the final validation of a medical device to confirm that the device performs as intended and can safely be used in patients in accordance with its instructions for use.
 Worldwide regulatory requirements prescribe how such Clinical Evaluation needs to be completed.
 Specific regulatory requirements regarding Clinical Evaluation exist for example, in the US, EU, and China.
 Key principles of Clinical Evaluation are the same in the different regulatory regions.

-Scoping the clinical evaluation
+Scoping the Clinical Evaluation

 The specific regulatory requirements to be addressed as well as the relevant clinical research question(s) need to be identified in a Clinical Evaluation plan or strategy.

-From there a review of existing clinical data is performed to establish if additional clinical data need to be generated to address the clinical research questions through the gathering of new clinical data (i.e., a clinical investigation).
+From there a review of existing clinical data is performed to establish if additional Clinical Data need to be generated to address the clinical research questions through the gathering of new Clinical Data (i.e., a Clinical Investigation).

-Qserve has experts (many of whom were former regulators) who are very familiar with identifying the correct regulatory requirements to be addressed, as well as developing an appropriate research question(s) required to fulfill the regulatory requirements.
+Qserve has experts (many of whom were former regulators) who are very familiar with identifying the correct regulatory requirements to be addressed, as well as developing an appropriate research question(s) required to fulfil the regulatory requirements.